 "Thank--" she swiveled to voice her appreciation, only to hear a derisive whisper from Elspeth:

-The same could not be said twenty paces away, where another oil drum fell straight into a trench intersection.
+Meanwhile at twenty paces away, an oil drum fell straight into a trench intersection.

 A rear squad of retreating infantrymen had been bottlenecked there; twelve men turned into human torches as bursting oil ignited their chests and faces.